Raise your hand if you’re looking to save money on your kiddos next birthday bash!

 Pin the tail on the donkey is not dead!

 We played traditional birthday games at M’s birthday party and adults and kids alike had a blast.
-Check out this super awesome list of cheap and entertaining kids birthday party games.
+Use our free printable birthday bingo, birthday charades game or birthday word search for some cheap birthday fun.

 Save yourself the cost of hired entertainment and plan a bunch of games yourself.
 It’s much cheaper and loads and loads of fun!